Contents

 Can I limit the scope of permissions when setting up a connection to Microsoft?

-You can't limit integrator.io's permissions in Microsoft, with the exception of the Azure Active Directory (AD) connection.
+You can't typically limit integrator.io's permissions in Microsoft using the Microsoft application connectors, with the exception of the Microsoft Entra ID connection.
+To limit permissions, you must either switch to the HTTP form view or use an OAuth 2.0 HTTP connection to create an iClient and limit permissions.
 Creating any other connection to Microsoft automatically includes the scopes from the AD OAuth app, and you can't modify them in any way.

 Administrator approval is required to create any connection to Microsoft.